Texts explain figures (in writing)

 Example 1

-This example uses the simplest form of data presentation, that is a linear regression between two variables.
+This example uses the simplest form of data presentation, which is a linear regression between two variables.

 Figures explain texts paradigm: